 Executive Secretary, is a consultant in sustainable development for the

 the consortium has cocoa beans and cacao paste (cocoa mass, chocolate

 organic certification for sale at fair trade prices.

 best chocolate in the world, or at least some of the finest cacao,

 chocolate's raw material.
 Due to its fine aroma and high

-quality, Ecuadorian cacao is particularly suitable for making dark
+quality, Ecuadorian cacao is particularly suitable for making gourmet

 chocolate or vegan chocolate, where there are no milk products to hide